ciscoheat/buddy/README.md

 import buddy.*;
 using buddy.Should;

-class AsyncTest extends BuddySuite {
+class AsyncTest extends BuddySuite implements Buddy {
     public function new() {
         describe("Using Buddy asynchronously", {
             var mood = "?";